IfSQ Level-2: A Foundation-Level Standard

 Single Point of Maintenance

-- SPM-1—Magic Numbers: Numeric literals (other than 0 or 1) have been hard-coded into the program.
+- SPM-1—Magic Numbers: Numeric literals (other than 0 or 1) have been hard-coded into the body of a program.

 - SPM-2—Magic Strings: A string literal has been hard-coded into a statement that influences the flow of a program.

-- SPM-3—Copy/Paste Programming: An identical or largely similar section of code appears in two or more places in a program or set of programs.
-Copy and Paste is considered by many industry experts to be a design error.
+- SPM-3—Copy/Paste Programming: An identical or largely similar section of code appears in two or more places in the same source code file.

 - DP-1—Parameter Not Checked: A parameter received by a program is used without first checking if its contents are present and within the expected range.